VCCT-PROG3A-2025-G2/ST10348753-AgriEnergyConnect-PROG7311-POE-PART2/README.md

 **Module:** PROG7311
 **Student:** ZINEDEAN SAAIMAN
 **Student No:** ST10348753
-**Date:** 15 May 2025
+**Date:** 24 JUNE 2025

 ---

 ## Overview

-Agri-Energy Connect is a prototype web application developed in ASP.NET Core MVC for connecting South African farmers with sustainable, green energy solutions.
-The platform supports two roles: **Farmers** and **Employees**, allowing them to manage and view agricultural products and farmer profiles respectively.
+AgriEnergyConnect is a role-based web platform prototype developed using ASP.NET Core MVC and Entity Framework Core, designed to facilitate efficient tracking and management of farmers and their products by agricultural support staff (employees).

+This README provides a complete setup and usage guide to help developers, lecturers, and stakeholders build, run, and evaluate the system.

 ---